michaelficarra/commonjs-everywhere/README.md

       Usage: cjsify OPT* path/to/entry-file.ext OPT*

-      -a, --alias ALIAS:TO   replace requires of file identified by ALIAS with TO -m, --minify           minify output
+      -a, --alias ALIAS:TO      replace requires of file identified by ALIAS with TO -h, --handler EXT:MODULE  handle files with extension EXT with module MODULE -m, --minify              minify output
-      -o, --output FILE      output to FILE instead of stdout -r, --root DIR         unqualified requires are relative to DIR (default: cwd) -s, --source-map FILE  output a source map to FILE -v, --verbose          verbose output sent to stderr -w, --watch            watch input files/dependencies for changes and rebuild bundle -x, --export NAME      export the given entry module as NAME --deps                 do not bundle; just list the files that would be bundled --help                 display this help message and exit --ignore-missing       continue without error when dependency resolution fails --inline-source-map    include the source map as a data URI in the generated bundle --inline-sources       include source content in generated source maps (default: on) --node                 include process object; emulate node environment (default: on) --version              display the version number and exit
+      -o, --output FILE         output to FILE instead of stdout -r, --root DIR            unqualified requires are relative to DIR; default: cwd -s, --source-map FILE     output a source map to FILE -v, --verbose             verbose output sent to stderr -w, --watch               watch input files/dependencies for changes and rebuild bundle -x, --export NAME         export the given entry module as NAME --deps                    do not bundle; just list the files that would be bundled --help                    display this help message and exit --ignore-missing          continue without error when dependency resolution fails --inline-source-map       include the source map as a data URI in the generated bundle --inline-sources          include source content in generated source maps; default: on --node                    include process object; emulate node environment; default: on --version                 display the version number and exit

 *Note:* use `-` as an entry file to accept JavaScript over stdin